saidfathalla/SEOontology/README.md

-# EVENTS-Ontology
+# Scientific Events Ontology (SEO)

-EVENTS, the scientific events ontology, is a reference ontology for modelling data about scientific events such as conferences, symposioums and workshops.
+SEO, the scientific events ontology, is a reference ontology for modelling data about scientific events such as conferences, symposioums and workshops.